midhunprahash-ui/Orion_Intern_Journey/README.md

-# This repo is a documentation of my internship journey at Orion Governance
+# This repo is a documentation of my internship journey at Orion Governance (June 2,2025 - Present)
 ---
-## Contents
+## 𝌞Contents
 ___

-- Tasks
+- ✅Tasks
-- Learnings
+- 📖Learnings
-- Projects
+- 👨🏻‍💻Projects
-- Outcomes
+- 📝Outcomes
 ___